SamuelTegsten/SamuelTegsten/README.md

 ## Computer enthusiast with a passion for software engineering & cybersecurity :computer: :closed_lock_with_key:

-### I am currently studying computer technology in my 2:nd year at the Royal institute of technology in Stockholm-Sweden. :sweden:
+### I am currently studying computer technology in my 2:nd year at the Royal institute of technology in Stockholm-Sweden  :sweden:

 #### My courses in the area of computer technology and engineering practices have so far included:
 - Information technology and engineering methodology :heavy_check_mark: